iretiola-007/Kyvera/README.md

 ## 4.3 Functions and Control Flow

-Functions and Control Flow features such as if...else are not yet implemented.
+Functions and full Control Flow features are not yet implemented.
+For now you can only use `if...else` statements.
-They will be added in future updates.
+Other statements will be added in future updates.

 ---